openedx/open-edx-proposals/oeps/oep-0026/caliper-realtime-events.rst

 The **Agent** can have many fields like name, dateCreated, dateModified but to keep the payload size minimal we will only use **id** and **type** which are the required fields.

 **Id** is a valid IRI string capable of returning a representation of the resource.
-Keeping the learner’s privacy in mind, we can send an Open edX anonymized unique identifier of the learner (`Anonymized User Id`_).
+Keeping the learner’s privacy in mind, we can send an Open edX anonymized unique identifier of the learner (:ref:`oep-26-user-id`).

 **Type** specifies the type of the agent.
 It’s mostly “Person” but can also be “Organization” or “SoftwareApplication”.
 We can use the generic “Agent” if no suitable type is available.